Gr8-Dayne/Dayne/README.md

 ### About me

 Hey Y'all, my name is Dayne.
-I am a huge motorhead, and I am looking forward to a lot of learning.
+I like cars and motorcycles.
+I am looking forward to a lot of learning as this is my first time trying my hand at coding.

 [Gr8-Dayne's GitHub](https://github.com/Gr8-Dayne)